SINTEF/dlite/doc/user_guide/environment_variables.md

       - a glob pattern (/path/to/*.json)
     In the two last cases, the file extension must match the driver name.

-  - **DLITE_IMPORTSKIP_EXITCODE**: Exit code from tests that fails to load a python module with `importskip()`.
-Define this to 1 at configure time if you want the tests to not be skipped if they cannot import a needed module.
+  - **DLITE_IMPORTSKIP_EXITCODE**: Exit code from tests that fail to load a python module with `importskip()`.
+Define this to 1 at configure time if you want the tests not to be skipped if they cannot import a needed module.